 - burnout is a REAL issue

-- there are several top reasons doctors hate their careers
+- there are several reasons older and new doctors hate their careers

 - you don’t have to continue saying “I hate being a doctor” to yourself (It’s a BIG world out there!)